CastosHQ/Seriously-Simple-Podcasting/readme.txt

 == Changelog ==

+= 2.5.1-alpha =
+* 2020-12-08
+* UPDATE SUMMARY: Bug fixes for the 2.5 release
+* [FIX] Fixes a bug where podcast_episode shortcode was broken

 = 2.5.0 =
 * UPDATE SUMMARY: Implements version 2 of the HTML5 player, and various smaller bug fixes
 * [UPDATE] Replace all regular instances of the HTML5 media player with the updated version